名古屋大学人文学研究科 Graduate School of Humanities / School of Humanities

 We do not accept any insufficient or incorrect applications.

 2B (Group Ⅱ).
-If your prospective academic supervisor is affiliated with one of the following fields, please directly contact them by mid-February before you complete the online application (Nagoya University Admission Assistance System [NU-AAS]).
-When contacting them, we highly recommend that you let them know your research topic and attach your CV and research proposal(※).
+If your prospective academic supervisor is affiliated with one of the following fields, please directly contact them by mid-August before you complete the online application (Nagoya University Admission Assistance System [NU-AAS]).
+When contacting them, we highly recommend you let them know your research topic and attach your CV and research proposal(※).

 Japanese Literature, English Linguistics, Philosophy, Greek and Latin Classics, Japanese History, Occidental History, Archaeology, Cinema Studies, Japanese Cultural Studies, Sociology, Geography (graduate research students in Sociology, and Geography are affiliated with the Graduate School of Environmental Studies), and Psychology (graduate research students are affiliated with the Graduate School of Informatics).